akhapwoyaco/akhapwoyaco/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on R Shiny Apps and R Packages
+- 🔭 I’m currently working on R Shiny Apps and R Packages, FORTRAN
 - 🌱 I’m currently learning through TidyTuesday datasets
 - 👯 I’m looking to collaborate on data projects/Collection of Kenyan Datasets
 - 🤔 I’m a freelancer